denoland/std/2024-11-15-narratives.md

 ## Data and Platform Independence
 6. **Migrating Data Between Platform Instances**
-   As a user, I want to be able to migrate my data and services between different platform instances or hosts, so that I have control over my data and can ensure continuity.
+   As an [Actor][actor], I want to be able to migrate my data and services between different platform instances or hosts, so that I have control over my data and can ensure continuity.

 7. **Running the Platform on Personal Hardware**
-   As a user, I want to be able to run the dream catcher platform on my own servers or devices, so that I can have sovereignty over my participation.
+   As an [Infrastructure Provider][infrastructure-provider], I want to be able to run the dream catcher platform on my own servers or devices, so that I can have sovereignty over my participation.

 8. **Interacting Across Different Platforms**
-   As an actor, I want to be able to interact with other users across different instances or hosts of the platform, so that we can collaborate even if we are on different platforms.
+   As an [Actor][actor], I want to be able to interact with other actors across different instances or hosts of the platform, so that we can collaborate even if we are on different platforms.

 ## Attribution and Development
 9. **Receiving Fair Attribution for Contributions**
-   As a user, I want to be able to contribute and receive attribution/rewards via an ambient attribution model, so that my contributions are fairly recognized.
+   As a [Talent][talent], I want to be able to contribute and receive attribution/rewards via an ambient attribution model, so that my contributions are fairly recognized.

 10. **Deploying Naps Accessible Across Platforms**
-    As a developer or provider, I want to deploy naps (applications/services) that can be discovered and used across multiple platforms, so that users can access my services regardless of the host platform.
+    As a [Developer][developer], I want to deploy naps that can be discovered and used across multiple platforms, so that [NApp Users][napp-user] can access my services regardless of the host platform.

 ## Transactions and Payments
 11. **Executing Complex Transactions with Trust**
-    As a user, I want to engage in activities such as arbitrage in a trusted way, possibly setting up legal entities if required, so that I can execute complex transactions.
+    As an [Asset Trader][actor], I want to engage in activities such as arbitrage in a trusted way, possibly setting up legal entities if required, so that I can execute complex transactions.

 12. **Facilitating Flexible Payment Options**
-    As a user, I want the platform to facilitate payments in various forms (e.g., cryptocurrency, fiat), so that I can transact in the way that suits me best.
+    As an [Actor][actor], I want the platform to facilitate payments in various forms (e.g., cryptocurrency, fiat), so that I can transact in the way that suits me best.

 13. **Quickly Setting Up Joint Ventures**
-    As a group of users, we want to set up a joint venture or company quickly using the platform, so that we can formalize our collaboration for a specific project.
+    As a group of [Project Initiators][project-initiator], we want to set up a joint venture or company quickly using the platform, so that we can formalize our collaboration for a specific project.

 ## Platform Security and Freedom
 14. **Ensuring Decentralization and Censorship Resistance**
-    As a user, I want the platform to be decentralized and resistant to censorship, so that I can participate even in the face of hostile entities or jurisdictions.
+    As an [Actor][actor], I want the platform to be decentralized and resistant to censorship, so that I can participate even in the face of hostile entities or jurisdictions.

 15. **Choosing Preferred Hosts and Services**
-    As a user, I want to have choices over the services I use and have the ability to select hosts or platforms according to my preferences (e.g., jurisdiction, moderation policies), so that I can have a tailored experience.
+    As a [Service User][service-user], I want to have choices over the services I use and have the ability to select hosts or platforms according to my preferences (e.g., jurisdiction, moderation policies), so that I can have a tailored experience.

 ## Platform Operations
 16. **Adhering to Legal Obligations**